 2018 Oriental Border – Limited Edition:

-To commemorate the Royal Mint’s move into the Asian bullion market a new bordered design of the Britannia was commissioned.
+To commemorate the Royal Mint’s move into the Asian bullion market a new bordered design of the Britannia

 The pattern was inspired by the Chinese rooms at Buckingham Palace and the Royal Pavilion in Brighton.